luijar/functional-programming-js/README.md

 #Functional JavaScript Programming
 ##### By Luis Atencio

-##Since this code uses ES6 artifacts, you must transpile your JavaScript code with either:
+##Since this code uses ES6 artifacts, you must transpile your JavaScript code with either when running the code in a modern browser:

 * Babel
 * Traceur

+For Node.js users.
+This code requires:

+node --version > 6.3.1

 In this code repository you will find: